 \myparagraph{Machine Learning} Machine learning applications are one of the main driving factors for the renewed interest in SR in recent years~\cite{cfhm22}.
 Indeed, the architectural scaling of LLMs toward the trillion-parameter regime is largely due to the switch to lower precision data types, including $16$-bit and $8$ bit formats, and, more recently, microscaled $4$-bit formats such as MXFP4~\cite{typ25} and NVFP4~\cite{nvid25} in the context of mixed-precision training (MPT)~\cite{mnadegghkv17}.
 Since 2022, SR has continued to cement its role as one of the key enablers of MPT: in the backward pass, it is used to compute unbiased estimates of parameter gradients, essential for stable training convergence, and in the parameter update phase, it helps prevent stagnation in summation.

-MPT assumes that a high-precision (e.g., binary32 or binary16/bfloat16) copy of the model parameters is kept and updated, whereas lower-precision quantized versions of all other signals are used during forward and backward computations.
-This quantization plays a critical role in ensuring that the convergence behavior of MPT is as close as possible to that of high-precision training.
+MPT assumes that a high-precision (e.g., binary32 or binary16/bfloat16) copy of the model parameters is kept and updated, whereas lower-precision quantised versions of all other signals are used during forward and backward computations.
+This quantisation plays a critical role in ensuring that the convergence behaviour of MPT is as close as possible to that of high-precision training.
 When pretraining LLMs with NVFP4 (groups of $16$ e2m1 values sharing an e4m3 scaling factor), Chmiel~et~al.~\cite[Sec.~3.2]{cfbs25} downcast neural gradients and input activations from bfloat16 using SR, which yields unbiased estimates of the parameter gradients stabilizing convergence.
-RN has lower quantization error and is used for the other operations, notably in the forward pass, where SR would inhibit convergence.
+RN has lower quantisation error and is used for the other operations, notably in the forward pass, where SR would inhibit convergence.
 NVIDIA's whitepaper on NVFP4 LLM pretraining~\cite{nvid25} similarly argues that SR is beneficial only for quantizing neural~gradients.

-The problem of high quantization error (and consequently high quantization variance) is also crucial in extremely low-precision training, especially for NVFP4 and MXP4 (groups of $32$ e2m1 values with an e8m0 scaling factor) encodings.
+The problem of high quantisation error (and consequently high quantisation variance) is also crucial in extremely low-precision training, especially for NVFP4 and MXFP4 (groups of $32$ e2m1 values with an e8m0 scaling factor) encodings.
 While the scaling factors reduce the dynamic range needed to represent tensor values, outliers can still have a strong impact.
 In this case, Random Hadamard Transforms (RHTs) are a low-overhead solution that redistributes outliers in an approximate Gaussian distribution, making them easier to represent in narrower formats (see~\cite[Sec.~4.2]{nvid25} and the references therein).
 This technique has quickly become the norm in many $4$-bit MPT approaches~\cite{nvid25,typ25,cxzbrzc25}.
-Tseng~et~al.~\cite{typ25} use MXFP4 encodings with RHTs and SR for the backward pass quantizers and note that RHTs act as a variance reducer in SR-quantized GEMMs~\cite[Thm.~3.2]{typ25}.
+Tseng~et~al.~\cite{typ25} use MXFP4 encodings with RHTs and SR for the backward pass quantisers and note that RHTs act as a variance reducer in SR-quantised GEMMs~\cite[Thm.~3.2]{typ25}.
 It is similarly used for both backward matrix multiplications by Chen et al.~\cite{cxzbrzc25}, whereas NVIDIA et al.~\cite{nvid25} use it only for the computation of parameter gradients (stating it as optional for the other matrix multiplications).